 The Town's annual budget is adopted for the entire operations at the combined governmental level and may be amended by the Town Council.
-Although budgets are adopted for the entire operation, budgetary comparisons have been presented for the general fund and the major special revenue fund.
+Although budgets are adopted for the entire operation, budgetary comparisons have been presented for the general fund.

 The budgets are integrated into the accounting system, and the budgetary data, as presented in the financial statements for all funds with annual budgets, compare the expenditures with the budget.
 All budgets are presented on the modified accrual basis of accounting.
-Accordingly, the accompanying Budgetary Comparison Schedules for the General and Special Revenue Fund present actual expenditures in accordance with accounting principles generally accepted in the United States of America on a basis consistent with the legally adopted budgets as amended.
+Accordingly, the accompanying Budgetary Comparison Schedules for the General Fund present actual expenditures in accordance with accounting principles generally accepted in the United States of America on a basis consistent with the legally adopted budgets as amended.
 Unexpended appropriations on annual budgets lapse at the end of each fiscal year.

-SUPPLEMENTAL COMBINING FUND FINANCIAL STATEMENTS
+SUPPLEMENTARY COMBINING FUND FINANCIAL STATEMENTS